-The American Osteopathic Association's Commission on Osteopathic College Accreditation (COCA) granted the Campbell University Jerry M. Wallace School of Osteopathic Medicine (CUSOM) full accreditation status in 2017, with the next accreditation review tentatively scheduled for 2024.
+The American Osteopathic Association's Commission on Osteopathic College Accreditation (COCA) granted CUSOM full accreditation status in 2017, with the next accreditation review scheduled for 2024.

 Accreditation status is the highest level of accreditation awarded and confers all rights and privileges of accreditation.